Euthanasia and Assisted Suicide

 For example, in Oregon, the official reports indicate that the reason more than 90% of those who die from doctor prescribed suicide do so because they are concerned about loss of autonomy and loss of ability to engage in activities making life enjoyable.
 Pain concerns are one of the least cited reasons for assisted-suicide requests.

 In The Netherlands, mentally ill patients are given lethal injections.
 In Belgium, an elderly couple announced plans to be euthanized even though neither had a terminal illness.
 Instead, they feared loneliness if one died from natural causes.

 9. Wouldn’t euthanasia and assisted suicide only be at a patient’s request?

-No. As one of their major goals, euthanasia proponents seek to have euthanasia and assisted suicide considered “medical treatment.”
-If one accepts the notion that euthanasia or assisted suicide is a good medical treatment, then it would not only be inappropriate, but discriminatory, to deny this good treatment to a person solely because that person is too young or mentally incapacitated to request it.
+No. As one of their major goals, euthanasia proponents seek to have euthanasia and assisted suicide considered “medical treatments.”
+If one accepts the notion that those practices are good medical treatments, then it would not only be inappropriate, but discriminatory, to deny such good treatments to a patients solely because they are too young or mentally incapacitated to request it.

 10. Could euthanasia or assisted suicide be used as a means of health care cost containment?

 “Choice” is an appealing word, but inequity in health care is a harsh reality.